 - Space – Action Button 3

 - Mouse – Analog Control (needed for some games)

 - Tab – MAME Options Menu

-There’s several things to keep in mind while playing with MAME.
-First, unlike console emulators you’ll need to use the 5 button to feed in a bunch of virtual coins in order to play.
+There are several things to keep in mind while playing with MAME.
+First, unlike console emulators, you’ll need to use the 5 buttons to feed in a bunch of virtual coins in order to play.
 Second, be wary of the ESC key, pressing it is just like pulling the plug on the machine and will dump you out of MAME and into the MAMEGUI64 interface.
 TAB is one of the handiest buttons in the emulator as it allows you to quickly pull up a variety of useful submenus like the key bindings (both for the general interface and for the specific game you’re playing if it has special key bindings).

 If you want to mess around with the key bindings within MAME (whether to change them or to record them so you can map them with XPadder or another helper application) you just need to press Tab –> Input (general or this Game depending on which you want to alter) –> Player 1.